mantidproject/dockerfiles/Linux/github-runner/readme.md

 ```

 ### Using Ansible to provision runners on the STFC Cloud
-Follow the steps below to provision a set of GitHub runners.
+Follow the steps below to provision a set of GitHub runners (this avoids having to manually deploy the docker images).
 - Create machines on OpenStack.
-- Create a fine-grained GitHub token with (see [here](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-registration-token-for-a-repository--fine-grained-access-tokens) for reference):
+- Create a fine-grained GitHub token as above.
-  - resource owner: mantidproject
-  - repository access: Only select repositories (select mantidproject/mantid)
-  - permissions: = Administration (Read and write)
 - Navigate to the ansible directory.
 - Create inventory file containing the IP address and runner name for as many nodes as you require.
 Use the same names as on OpenStack for consistency.
 ```ini